Mayday (Coldrain song)

 "Mayday" (stylised in all caps) is a song by Japanese rock band Coldrain.
 It is the fifth single from their sixth studio album The Side Effects, produced by Michael Baskette, written by Masato Hayakawa and Ryo Yokochi, and was released on 2 November 2019.
 "Mayday" features Ryo Kinoshita from Japanese metalcore band Crystal Lake.

 "Mayday" is the second anime opening for Fire Force.
 Due to the success of the single being on the anime, it started rotating in circles around the metalcore scene elevating the band to new heights.
-It would also eventually become the first song by the band to reach over 10 million streams on Spotify.
+It would also eventually become the first song by the band to reach over 10 million streams and views on Spotify and YouTube.
 As of 2022, "Mayday" has since been viewed and streamed more than 50 million times worldwide.

 Background

-"Mayday" was released on November 2, 2019 as the band's fifth single and opening track off their sixth studio album The Side Effects, following the release of the fourth single "The Side Effects" that was released back in August.
+"Mayday" was released on November 2, 2019, as the band's fifth single and opening track off their sixth studio album The Side Effects, following the release of the fourth single "The Side Effects" that was released back in August.

-In July 2019, following the release of the second single "Coexist".
-The track list was released by the band and was revealed to have a feature by Ryo Kinoshita on the opening track "Mayday".
+In July 2019, following the release of the second single "Coexist", the tracklist was released by the band and was revealed to have a feature by Ryo Kinoshita on the opening track "Mayday".
 At the end of the following month on August 26, it was announced that "Mayday" would be selected to be the second opening for the anime Fire Force.
 The guitarist and one of the main songwriters, Ryo Yokochi, would go on to explain the process and collaboration of working on "Mayday" for Fire Force:

 "When we got to talk, we got asked for permission, and we were sympathetic to the information that Mr. Okubo often listens to loud music in the early 2000s, and because it was a thing with hope for offensive music, we tried to do it with all our best, the dark side of the original (Shin).
 I was allowed to create a song with the image of the serious and positive feelings of the members who fought with the past of La and the family of The Big, and such things, and I think that it was finished with a very heavy, cool, and lively feeling, this "Mayday feat.
-(Ryo from Crystal Lake)" I hope that the world of the work as an OP of the TV anime "Flame Fire Brigade" is added to the world view of the work of Coldrain."
+(Ryo from Crystal Lake)" I hope that the world of the work as an OP of the TV anime "Blazing Fire Brigade" (Fire Force) is added to the world view of the work of Coldrain."

 Composition

 "Mayday" is a metalcore, heavy metal, and a hard rock song.
-The track runs at 121 BPM and is in the key of A# minor.
+The track runs at 121 BPM and is in the key of A♯ minor.
 It runs for three minutes and 47 seconds.
 The song was written by Masato Hayakawa and Ryo Yokochi, it was produced by Michael Baskette, with featured vocals from Ryo Kinoshita.

 The song's intro samples the Pakistan International Airlines Flight 661 mayday distress signal.